Chemical decoding of kinematic substructures in the Galactic halo: Introduction

 \section{Introduction}

 In the hierarchical mass assembly framework predicted by the standard cosmological model, the accretion history of the Milky Way is key to unravelling its formation and evolution.
-The identification of ex situ stellar populations in the stellar halo has been carried out over the last decades on the basis of chemo-dynamical arguments \citep[see][for a recent review on Galactic Archaeology with 6D phase-space plus chemical information from Gaia and its complementary spectroscopic surveys]{deasonbelokurov24}.
-In particular, accreted substructures have been discovered assuming that they should feature similar integral of motion quantities, such as energy and angular momentum \citep[e.g.,][]{helmiwhite99, helmidezeeuw2000, knebe2005, brown2005, mcmillanbinney08, gomez2010}, along with matching chemical abundances, generally such as metallicity distribution functions or sequences in the $\alpha$-metallicity plane \citep[e.g.,][]{freemanblandhawthorn02, venn2004, nissenschuster2010, hawkins15, haywood2018, naidu2020}.
+The identification of ex situ stellar populations in the stellar halo has been carried out over the last decades on the basis of chemo-dynamical arguments \citep[see][for recent reviews on Galactic Archaeology with 6D phase-space plus chemical information from Gaia and its complementary spectroscopic surveys]{helmi20, deasonbelokurov24}.
+In particular, accreted substructures have been discovered assuming that they exhibit small spreads in integrals of motion, such as energy and angular momentum \citep[e.g.,][]{helmiwhite99, helmidezeeuw2000, knebe2005, brown2005, mcmillanbinney08, gomez2010}, along with matching chemical abundance properties, generally such as metallicity distribution functions or sequences in the $\alpha$-metallicity plane \citep[e.g.,][]{freemanblandhawthorn02, venn2004, nissenschuster2010, hawkins15, haywood2018, naidu2020}.

 These assumptions have led to the reconstruction of several merger events experienced by the Milky Way over cosmic time.
-Among the plethora of discovered substructures we report the most significant ones in a non-exhaustive way: the last massive merger of the Galaxy with \textit{Gaia} Sausage/Enceladus \citep[hereafter GSE,][]{belokurov2018, haywood2018, helmi2018, vincenzo19, mackereth19, gallart19, feuillet20}, retrograde debris such as Sequoia \citep[][]{myeong2019, naidu2020, matsuno22a} and Thamnos \citep[][]{koppelman19b, ruiz-lara22}, prograde ones such as the Helmi Stream \citep[][]{helmi1999, koppelman19a}, and the most bound one which is Kraken/Koala/Heracles \citep[][]{kruijssen19, kruijssen20, forbes20, horta21}.
-Moreover, we can appreciate the ongoing merger with the Sagittarius dwarf spheroidal galaxy as traced by its stream and by the galaxy itself \citep[][]{ibata1994, majewski2003} and with the Magellanic Clouds.
+Among the plethora of discovered substructures we report the most significant ones in a non-exhaustive way: the last massive merger of the Galaxy with \textit{Gaia} Sausage/Enceladus \citep[hereafter GSE,][]{belokurov2018, haywood2018, helmi2018, vincenzo19, mackereth19, gallart19, feuillet20}, retrograde debris such as Sequoia \citep[][]{myeong2019, naidu2020, matsuno22a} and Thamnos \citep[][]{koppelman19b, ruiz-lara22}, prograde ones as the Helmi Stream \citep[][]{helmi1999, koppelman19a}, and the most bound one which is Kraken/Koala/Heracles \citep[][]{kruijssen19, kruijssen20, forbes20, horta21}.
+The interpretation of the latter signature is still debated, as also associated with the in-situ component Aurora or proto-Milky Way \citep[e.g.,][]{belokurovkravtsov22}.
+Moreover, we can appreciate the ongoing merger with the Sagittarius dwarf spheroidal galaxy as traced by its stream and by the galaxy itself \citep[][]{ibata1994, majewski2003} and with the Magellanic Clouds \citep[][]{putman98}.